Bring squirrels back to the mainstream dining table with this classic biscuits and gravy recipe

 This dish breaks down into three components; the biscuit, the fried squirrel and the gravy.
 We’ll cover the squirrel and the gravy, but will leave the biscuits up to you, make them from scratch or use a pre-made dough.

-Well-seasoned flour.
-I mix in a fair amount of sea salt, ground pepper and garlic powder.
+- Well-seasoned flour mix in sea salt, pepper, and garlic powder